No 1A Autographic Kodak Special

 <Photographs to be added>

-There is some bubbling to the leather finish.
-The bellows have pin-holes at the corners.
+There is some bubbling to the leather finish on this example, and the bellows have pin-holes at the corners.

 The surface bubbling noted above is quite common on leather covered cameras with metal bodies.
 It may be due to the glue hardening or, more likely, due to corrosion setting in on the tops of screws used in the fabrication of the bodywork.
 It can sometimes form quite hard round lumps under the leather that force it to swell.